 Why Study this Course?

-• Learn about poetry magazines, journals and contests and how best to present you work in order to get it in print.
+- Learn about poetry magazines, journals and contests and how best to present your work in order to get it in print.

-• Develop your critical skills and practice how to articulate your feedback relation to others’ work as well as apply others’ suggestions to your own writing.
+- Develop your critical skills and practice how to articulate your feedback in relation to others’ work as well as apply others’ suggestions to your own writing.

 We are committed to providing reasonable teaching adjustments for students with disabilities that may impact on their learning experience.
 If you require adjustments, please complete the relevant section on the booking form and also contact us at firstname.lastname@example.org so we can respond to your requests as soon as possible.